-Also, I do love oats, but I find a bowl of oatmeal weighs really heavy on my stomach as the first meal of the day … and though I can see how many bloggers love putting nut butter in their oats, the resulting texture is not pleasing to my palate.
-But, when I did some experimenting with my trusted blender waffle recipe, injecting it with some naturally healthy nut butter, I ended up with amazingly quick and easy waffles that don’t weigh you down.
-Yet, they are rich in fiber, and have just enough healthy fats and protein to keep me satiated.
+While experimenting with my trusted blender waffle recipe, injecting it with some naturally healthy nut butter, I ended up with amazingly quick and easy waffles that don’t weigh you down.
+They are rich in fiber, and have just enough healthy fats and protein to keep me satiated.
 And for you multiple free-from foodies, this recipe is vegan (dairy-free / egg-free), soy-free, and it can be made gluten-free and nut-free if you so desire.
-Head to One Frugal Foodie for the Recipe.

 Special Diet Notes: Nutty Oatmeal Blender Waffle

 - 2 cups plain or vanilla milk alternative of choice (I use unsweetened rice milk, but you can even sub in water in a pinch)